flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

 ### CVR Headset

-Headphone output to monitor the Cockpit Voice Recorder, e.g., for testing.
+Headphone output to monitor the Cockpit Voice Recorder for testing.

 ### OXYGEN TMR RESET